 Most people who have had lactic acidosis with metformin have other things that, combined with the metformin, led to the lactic acidosis.
-Tell your doctor if you have any of the following, because you have a higher chance for getting lactic acidosis with metformin hydrochloride extendedrelease tablets if you:
+Tell your doctor if you have any of the following, because you have a higher chance for getting lactic acidosis with metformin hydrochloride tablets if you:

 - have severe kidney problems, or your kidneys are affected by certain x-ray tests that use injectable dye - have liver problems - drink alcohol very often, or drink a lot of alcohol in shortterm "binge" drinking - get dehydrated (lose a large amount of body fluids).
 This can happen if you are sick with a fever, vomiting, or diarrhea.
-Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids - have surgery release tablets include diarrhea, nausea, and upset stomach.
-These side effects generally go away after you take the medicine for a while.
+Dehydration can also happen when you sweat a lot with activity or exercise and do not drink enough fluids - have surgery - have a heart attack, severe infection, or stroke effects generally go away after you take the medicine for a while.
 Taking your medicine with meals can help reduce these side effects.
 Tell your doctor if the side effects bother you a lot, last for more than a few weeks, come back after they've gone away, or start later in therapy.
 You may need a lower dose or need to stop taking the medicine for a short period or for good.